 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
 If you have had symptoms such as pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and/or the chewing muscles do not work together correctly.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Conforti, Dr. Johnson, Dr. Salomon and Dr. Saggese can help you have a healthier, more comfortable jaw.
+Dr. Conforti, Dr. Johnson, Dr. Salomon, Dr. Saggese and Dr. Heifetz-Li can help you have a healthier, more comfortable jaw.

 Trouble with your jaw?

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TMJ.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking, or grating noise when you open your mouth, or trouble opening your mouth wide.